Configuring Vitest

 poolOptions.forks.maxForks *

-• Default: available CPUs
+- Default: available CPUs

-Maximum number of forks.
+Maximum number or percentage of forks.

 poolOptions.forks.minForks *

-• Default: available CPUs
+- Default: available CPUs

-Minimum number of forks.
+Minimum number or percentage of forks.

 poolOptions.forks.isolate

-• Type: boolean
+boolean

-• Default: true
+true

 Isolate environment for each test file.